 1. Unrealistic Accuracy Expectations

-Problem: Expecting 99% accuracy on complex documents Prevention: Set accuracy expectations by field and document type; plan for exceptions
+Problem: Expecting 99% accuracy on complex documents.
+Prevention: Set accuracy expectations by field and document type.
+Plan for exceptions as a normal part of operations, not an edge case.

 2. Insufficient Training Data